9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 3/Terms/CIA Triad.md

 The **confidentiality, integrity, and availability ([[CIA Triad]])** is a model that helps inform how organizations consider risk when setting up systems and security policies.

+The **[[CIA triad]]** is a model that helps inform how organizations consider risk when setting up systems and security policies.
+As a reminder, the three letters in the CIA triad stand for confidentiality, integrity, and availability.
+As an entry-level analyst, you'll find yourself constantly referring to these three core principles as you work to protect your organization and the people it serves.